swillems/ion_networks/README.md

 # Ion-networks
-Analysis of LC-IMS-MSMS data with ion-networks.
+Analysis of LC-[...]-MSMS data with ion-networks.

 ## Installation
 This repository requires [conda](https://conda.io/projects/conda/en/latest/index.html).
 After installation of conda, run the following commands in a terminal to download this repository in the desired location: